StephanErb/multicrit/README.md

 ## Running benchmarks
 Modify `src/options.hpp` to configure the algorithm / data structures.
 To produce new graphs run the makefile in `gnuplot/`.

+Parallel versions of the different algorithm and timing programs end in `.par`, e.g., `./bin/time_road_instances1.par`.

 ### Road1 (time/distance, simple) of [Raith, Ehrgott 2009]
 Extract the DC, RI and NJ tar files in `instances/`.
 Then run: